zuplo/zudoku/README.md

 ## 🎯 Motivation

 At Zuplo, we couldn’t find an open-source solution that met our high standards for both trustworthiness and programmability, so we decided to create our own.
-And since no one chooses Zuplo solely because of our documentation, we felt great about open-sourcing this tool and making it easy to self-host.
+And since no one chooses Zuplo solely because of our documentation, we felt great about open-sourcing this tool and making it easy for anyone to self-host.

 We hope that if you use it, you’ll think fondly of Zuplo, and one day, when you’re looking for a gateway or API management product, you’ll consider us as a vendor to evaluate.